stmar89/AlgEt/doc/ListOfCommandsAlgEtQ.md

 <em>Given an order S and the ZBasis of an ideal J such that  J subset S, returns the abelian group Q=S/J together with the quotient map q:S->J. J can also be an order.</em>

 > <pre><b>ResidueRing</b>(S::AlgEtQOrd,I::AlgEtQIdl) -> GrpAb , Map</pre>
-<em>Given an integral ideal I of S, returns the abelian group S/I and the epimorphism pi:S -> S/I (with inverse map).
-Important: the domain of pi is the Algebra of S, since the elements of S are expressed as elements of A. We stress that the output is a group and does not have a multiplication.
+<em>Given an integral ideal I of S, returns the abelian group S/I and the quotient map q:S -> S/I (with preimages).
+Important: the domain of q is the Algebra of S, since the elements of S are expressed as elements of A. We stress that the output is a group and does not have a multiplication.
 This can be obtained by first taking preimages, doing the multiplication, and then applying the projection.</em>

 > <pre><b>ResidueField</b>(P::AlgEtQIdl) -> FldFin, Map</pre>
 <em>Given P a prime of S, returns a finite field F isomorphic to S/P and a surjection (with inverse) S->F.</em>